Helper functions and utilities#

 Depending on the usage, one needs to optimize some parameters used in the CEBRA model, e.g., the

-.
+temperature, thebatch_size, thelearning_rate.
 A grid-search on that set of parameters consists in finding the best combination of values for those parameters.
 For that, models with different combinations of parameters are trained and the parameters used to get the best performing model are considered to be the optimal parameters.
-One can also define the fixed parameters, which will stay constant from one model to the other, e.g., themax_iterations
+One can also define the fixed parameters, which will stay constant from one model to the other, e.g., themax_iterationsor theverbose.The class also allows to iterate over multiple datasets and combinations of auxiliary variables.

 - generate_models(params)#